ShroomySquid/Minishell/README.md

 This program is a shell with limited features.
 It is a project part of the 42 Quebec cursus.

-To run minshell simply type:
+To run minishell simply type:
 ```bash
 ./minishell
 ```